nullism/pyormish/README.md

 pyormish
 ========

-An ORM-ish Python utility, designed to work with existing repositories.
+An ORM-ish Python utility, designed to work with existing databases.